Citizen-AI/chat-server/README.md

 * [Configure nginx to handle websockets](https://www.nginx.com/blog/websocket-nginx/)
 * Will need an nginx config file that proxies domain.com to 127.0.0.1:3000
 * [Set up https](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04)
+* Set up Squidex rule (see above) to notify app of content changes

 ## Thanks to

+* [Eze Rodriguez
+](https://www.facebook.com/groups/NewZealandtechstartups/?post_id=2826203547491477&comment_id=2826237847488047) for the suggestion of using express routes rather than nginx aliases
 * [Nick Volynkin](https://stackoverflow.com/a/30772025/1876628) for `git diff` between to local repositories
 * [Andrew Downes
 ](https://stackoverflow.com/questions/23047211/replace-all-instances-of-a-string-within-an-object-and-or-array-javascript) for find and replace across a whole object